A complete guide to Air Source Heat Pumps

-An Air Source Heat Pump works like a refrigerator but in reverse.
-It absorbs heat from the outside air into a liquid at a low temperature, then the heat pump compressor increases the temperature of this.
+An Air Source heat pump works like a refrigerator, but in reverse.
+The pump absorbs heat from the outside air and coverts this into a liquid at a low temperature, then the heat pump compressor increases the temperature of this.
 The heat generated is transferred via a condenser into the property’s heating or hot water system.
 The refrigerant continues to circulate within the system and passes through an expansion valve to cool the temperature down to start the cycle again.

-What types of Air Source Heat Pumps do we offer?
+What type of Heat Pumps do we offer:

-We offer a wide range of Air to Water Heat Pump brands and work with all the leading manufacturers which gives us extensive knowledge and experience with heat pump design & installations.
+We offer a wide range of Air to Air brands and work with all the leading manufacturers which gives us extensive knowledge and experience with heat pump design & installations.